marco-introini/urltester/README.md

 # URL Tester

-This Laravel project is written for people who want to test Soap Urls protected with x509 Certificates.
+This Laravel/Filament project is written for people who want to test Soap Urls protected with x509 Certificates.
-I can be used to:
+It can be used to:
 - test on demand single or multiple urls
+- execute the tests via console
-- cron the test suites
+- view the results (success and failures)

+It uses the cURL functions in PHP.

+## Requirements

+- PHP >= 8.1
+- cURL Extension
+- Database (MySQL, PostgreSQL)

 ## Installation